aklein4/LiNet/README.md

 ### train.py

 Defines the train function, which allows the user to plug in an instance of the DataLoader class (also defined in this file) and perform gradient descent with variable batch size.
-The train function provides both checkpointing and loss-graphing functionality.
+The train function also provides checkpointing functionality.

 ### main.py

-Currently serves as an example of training the network to classify sinusoidal functions from simply polynomial functions, described below.
+Currently serves as an example of training the network to classify sinusoidal functions from 2nd-order polynomial functions, described below.

 ## Example